Baauerr/MCC-Test/README.md

 # MCC-Test
-##Test task for MCC-SOFT
+## Test task for MCC-SOFT

-###Implementation of a tree with the ability to add, edit and delete nodes.
+### Implementation of a tree with the ability to add, edit and delete nodes.

-##Technologies:
+## Technologies:
--React
+- React
--Typescript
+- Typescript
--CSS
+- CSS
--Entity Framework Core (ASP.NET, C#)
+- Entity Framework Core (ASP.NET, C#)